 If OSHA chooses to withdraw its participation in the Partnership, the entire Partnership is terminated.
 Any party may also propose modification or amendment of the Agreement.
-Changes may be implemented, if all parties agree that they are in the best interest of the Partnership.
+Changes may be implemented if all parties agree that such changes are in the best interest of the Partnership.

 XII.
-THE SWITCH NORTH PROJECT PARTNERSHIP - OSPP SIGNATURE PAGE
+THE PROGRAM - OSPP SIGNATURE PAGE

-Partnership Signing Date: \\\\\
+Partnership Signing Date: